Recurrence and transience for the frog model on trees: Transience for

 \section{Transience for $d \geq 5$}

 The non-backtracking model was useful in the previous section because it was dominated by the usual frog model but was still recurrent.
-To prove transience we instead seek processes that dominate the frog model and can be proven transient.
+To prove transience, we instead seek processes that dominate the frog model and can be proven transient.
 For example, consider a branching random walk on $\TT_d$ whose particles split in two at every step.
-Using a union bound and asymptotics for the number of Dyck paths, one can show that the probability that any of the $2^{2n}$ particles at time~$2n$ are at the root is $O(n^{-3/2})$ when $d\geq 15$, and hence the branching random walk visits the root finitely many times.
-As this walk can be naturally coupled to the frog model so that every awake frog has a corresponding particle, this proves that the frog model is transient for $d\geq 15$.
+Let $C_n$ be the $n$th Catalan number, which is the number of Dyck paths of length~$2n$.
+By a union bound, the probability that any of the $2^{2n}$ particles at time~$2n$ are at the root is at most

+When $d\geq 14$, this quantity is summable, and hence the branching random walk visits the root finitely many times.
+As this walk can be naturally coupled to the frog model so that every awake frog has a corresponding particle, this proves that the frog model is transient for $d\geq 14$.

 In this section, we will present a series of refinements to this argument to ultimately prove \thref{thm:5tree}~(\ref{d5}).
 In \thref{prop:6tree}, we use a branching random walk on the integers and martingale techniques to prove transience for $d\geq6$.
 We use this argument as a base for our proofs of \thref{prop:5.5tree}, transience on the deterministic tree which alternates between five and six children, and \thref{thm:5tree}~(\ref{d5}), transience for $d\geq 5$.
 Both proofs use a multitype branching random walk.
 We included \thref{prop:5.5tree} because its calculations can easily be done by hand.
 In \thref{thm:5tree}~(\ref{d5}), on the other hand, we use a branching random walk with 27 types.
 The necessary calculations are intractable by hand, but they take only a few seconds on a computer.
 To get started we first address some difficulties that arise from reflection at the root.
 In doing so we also prove the 0-1 law described in \thref{thm:01law}.